 - Manufacturing Operations

 As the Manufacturing Control Strategy initiative is relatively new, this webinar will reveal the new opportunities that arise from the implementation of a manufacturing control strategy and its best practice-based methodologies.
-The speakers will discuss best practice case studies, as well as, the enablers, elements and challenges of the production control strategy implementation.
+The speaker will discuss best practice case studies, as well as, the enablers, elements and challenges of the production control strategy implementation.

 A well-designed manufacturing control strategy enables the concept of "right first time," data integrity, high performance and best practice-based processes.